GaloisInc/crucible/crucible-concurrency/DesignNotes.md

 execution terminates, the same scheduling algorithm decides if it should try to find a new thread interleaving to explore, or if should terminate.

-## Using Crucibles/Cruces in a new language
+## Using crucible-concurrency in a new language

 The main thing a client language needs to provide in order to get support from Crucibles is to implement a set of primitive matchers.
 These matchers inspect a